RostovTeam/snake-client/README.md

 * Twitter Bootstrap

 ## Services used
- * kimonolabs.com for creating an API for sites providing words frequency lists.
+ * kimonolabs.com is used for creating an API for sites providing words frequency lists.
  * Google Translate API